adil-hussain-84/xcode-linker-experiments/Experiment1/README.md

 This Xcode project demonstrates an application that has duplicate symbols present at runtime.

-The project has the following structure:
+The targets in this project have the following linking structure:

 ```none
 App